 Google Hangouts Meet

-Google Hangouts Meet is a videoconferencing platform included as part of the G Suite for Education core services package.
+Google Hangouts Meet is a videoconferencing platform included as part of the Google Workspace core services package.
 It is a web-based service that enables real-time audio and video communication for individuals and groups.
-While Zoom is comparatively more robust, Hangouts Meet is quick and easy solution for setting up video chats between users within our lclark.edu domain.
+While Zoom is comparatively more robust, Hangouts Meet is a quick and easy solution for setting up video chats between users within our lclark.edu domain.
 Sessions may be added to any Google Calendar invitation by selecting Hangouts Meet from the “add conferencing” dropdown when creating a calendar event.

 For more information, visit our Google Hangouts Meet page.

 As an alternative to streaming live video, faculty could record short videos to be delivered as remote content.
 Videos could be hosted in Google Drive and either viewed directly or embedded externally on the web via Moodle.
 Students could watch the video at any time from a device with internet access.

 Faculty would need a computer with a camera as well as some type of video editing software.
 Depending on the complexity of the video, Zoom or QuickTime could be used for simple videos with minimal edits.
 More elaborate editing would require software such as iMovie, Final Cut Pro, or Adobe Premiere (all available in the Resource Lab & editing suites).

 Using Moodle, courses may be facilitated entirely online, with content and assignments delivered via Moodle course shell.
 All courses have Moodle shells automatically created, and support documentation is available on our Moodle Resources page.